 - If you want to see the link as it was sent to the customer (with all the variables replaced with its value), you can use the LinkContent field.
 In the previous example, LinkContent will contain https://deselect.com/?name=Deedee (supposing Name = Deedee for this customer).

-- As it happened with the open events, click events can also be duplicated.
+- Just like with the open events, click events can also be duplicated.
 Follow the same process explained before if you want to work with aggregations.

-- IsUnique field also has the same problem mentioned in the Open Data View, so you would want to follow the same indications explained before.
+- IsUnique field also has the same problem mentioned in the Open Data View, so you would want to follow the same recommendations explained before.

 You can combine the _Click Data View with any of the above using the JobID field as the matching column.